sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 First take a copy of your whisper directory so you have a backup if something goes wrong.
 Then create each new directory for each slug in your whisper directory and then move the data.
 The slug/test name is appended as a key/directory direct after your Graphite namespace.
 Say that you use a namespace `--graphite.namespace sitespeed_io.hepp` then the folder structure on your Graphite server is *whisper/sitespeed_io/hepp*.
 If you then add slug named *mySlug* you need to move all the test data into  *whisper/sitespeed_io/hepp/mySlug*.

-### Change your home made Grafana dashboards
+### Update to our new dashboards

 When you converted the data you need to update your graphs.
 If you use our premade graphs you can just [download the new versions](https://github.com/sitespeedio/grafana-bootstrap-docker/tree/main/dashboards/graphite) and use them.
+### Change your home made Grafana dashboards

-If you have your own created dashboard, you need to add the testname as variable and update all the other variables.
+If you have your own created dashboards, you need to add the testname as variable and update all the other variables.
 Start by adding the testname as in the screenshot below.

 ![Add a test name as a variable]({{site.baseurl}}/img/add-testname.jpg) {: .img-thumbnail}